uchicago-dsi/textbook-datascience-1/README.md

 - **Production Site**: Any merge into the `main` branch generates a new version of the live site at: https://ds1.datascience.uchicago.edu/intro.html

 This setup allows for testing changes in a preview environment before they go live to students.

+### GitHub Actions

+The deployment process is automated through GitHub Actions workflows:

+#### How Actions are Triggered

+- **Pull Request to `dev`**: When you create or update a pull request targeting the `dev` branch, GitHub Actions automatically builds a preview deployment
+- **Merge to `main`**: When changes are merged into the `main` branch, GitHub Actions triggers a production deployment

+#### Checking Action Status

+You can monitor the status of GitHub Actions in several ways:

+1. **Repository Actions Tab**: Visit https://github.com/uchicago-dsi/textbook-datascience-1/actions to see all workflow runs
+2. **Pull Request Status**: Check marks or X's appear next to commits in pull requests showing build status
+3. **Commit History**: Build status indicators appear next to commits in the repository's commit history
+4. **Notifications**: GitHub will send email notifications for failed builds if you're watching the repository

+Each action run shows detailed logs that can help diagnose any build or deployment issues.